Call Us: +32 2 466 00 16

 Microservices

 By splitting up a monolith into bite-size microservices, you make your application a lot more suitable for the cloud.
-Although this is not a must, most systems will consist out of various running applications that will need to communicate.
+Although this is not a must, most systems will consist of various running applications that will need to communicate.

 • Dealing with Evolution in an Application